rebelstackio/pgfilter/README.md

 );
 ```

-To transform or anonymize the columns `name`,`lastname`,`addr1`, `email` on table `users` and filter the table `requests` to mantain only requests in the last 60 days, the pgfilter-file will be the following:
+To transform or anonymize the columns `name`,`lastname`,`addr1`, `email` on table `users` and filter the table `requests` to keep only requests in the last 60 days, the pgfilter-file will be the following:

 ```javascript
 // myconfig.json